 Old Scandi Graffiti – Viking Art and Scribbles on Stone

-An in Jelling, the small town on the Danish mainlan, two equally famous stones feature writings from the 10th Century.
+An in Jelling, the small town on the Danish mainland, two equally famous stones feature writings from the 10th Century.
 However, both were raised and written by kings – Gorm the Old and his son Harald Bluetooth.
-The stones were left there for nearly a thousand years before they were eventually covered by modern day graffiti and acid rain.
+The stones were left there for nearly a thousand years before they were covered by modern day graffiti and acid rain.
 Today they are properly protected by temperature controlled glass cages and are a major tourist attraction.

-Art or Vandalism – Street Art as Protest
+Scandinavian Graffiti at Home: Street Art as Protest

-Graffiti Art in your Home – How to decorate your home with Street Art
+scandinavian graffiti at home – How to decorate your home with Street Art

-Abstract art has long been accepted, but with artists such as Michel Basquait – muse of iconic pop artist Andy Warhol and whose painting Big Shoes is shown above – what was acceptable and not changed.
-Lots of words, slogans, aggression and ugly images combined with clever slogans or poems became fashionable.
-And he trend went from fashionable to very expensive and to now being serious collector’s items.
+Abstract art has long been accepted, but with artists such as Michel Basquait – muse of iconic pop artist Andy Warhol – what was acceptable then as it is now.
+Lots of words, slogans, aggression and ugly images combined with clever slogans or poems were fashionable in the USA before Europe.
+And the trend went from fashionable to very expensive and to now being serious collector’s items.

 One of the top names in Danish art is the provo conceptual artist Kristian von Hornsleth.
 He claims not to be able to paint, but he has strong social and political views and can come up with slogans, which he promotes through is art.

-A piece of graffiti art on the wall is bound to be a talking point in your home – be bold and mix it up with old style furniture and accessories.
-The combination of old and new, conservative and avant garde is exciting, and if it’s an inspiring piece of work you’ll never tire or looking at it.
+A piece of graffiti art on the wall is bound to be a talking point in your home.
+Be bold and mix it up with old style furniture and accessories.
+The combination of old and new, conservative and avant garde is exciting.
+And if the painting is an inspiring piece of work you’ll never tire or looking at it.

 Graffiti Art Exhibitions in Scandinavia – from the Street to the Museum

 Their language a unique way of communicating often full of energy – positive but more often angry, aggressive screaming.
 When graffiti artists move on to the bigger stage such as private galleries and museums, their original pieces increase in value.
-So effective is graffiti as an artform and increasingly as home decor, it is now often used in ads and commercials to sell products and ideas – reaching out to a younger audience.
+So effective is graffiti as an art form and increasingly as home decor, it is now often used in ads and commercials to sell products and ideas – reaching out to a younger audience.